igorskyflyer/igorskyflyer/README.md

 If you in any case want to support my open-source work which takes my dedication and time, you can do so using my <a href="https://ko-fi.com/igorskyflyer"><strong>Ko-Fi</strong></a> page.

 <blockquote align="center">
-Any type of support is more than welcome. 🙂
+Any type of support is very much appreciated. 🙂
 </blockquote>

 <br>